aseichter2007/ClipboardConqueror/readme.md

 --------------------
 Clipboard Conqueror is designed to work seamlessly across multiple platforms including Windows, macOS, and Linux.
 It has been rigorously tested and optimized to ensure stability and compatibility.//??!!
 Dang, that is a complete lie.
 There are at least 2 bugs I havent nailed down, and I have no idea if this works on linux or mac.
 Report your findings please.

 Notice://gtp, openai unimplemented.
 LMStudio is not supported yet either.
-And the koboldCPP api is currently under rapid development so I really should get after it.
 --------
 When using the |||gtp:3| or |||gpt:4| commands, be aware that data will be sent to outside systems.
 This may be a breach of your companies data protection policy.//unimplemented
 You can safely use any other command to query sensitive data, and depending on your configuration, gtp commands can be sent to LMStudio to run against a larger slower model. //unimplemented